Bisyk/product-preview-card/README.md

 - View the optimal layout depending on their device's screen size
 - See hover and focus states for interactive elements

+### The designs were created to the following widths:

+- Mobile: 375px
+- Desktop: 1440px

 ### Built with

 - HTML5